Common Types of Evaporation Sources

 1. Tungsten Evaporation Baskets

 Tungsten evaporation baskets consist of a basket-shaped container made of tungsten wire, which is heated to a high temperature through resistive heating.
-The basket shape of the tungsten evaporation source allows for the material to be evenly distributed when evaporating, which helps to ensure a uniform deposition onto the substrate.
+Design of the basket shape allows for the material to be evenly distributed when evaporating, which helps to ensure a uniform deposition onto the substrate.

 2. Point Source Filaments

 Point source filaments evaporate the material from a small point on the filament, hence resulting in a highly directional vapor flow that can be used to deposit material in a precise and controlled manner.
-This is particularly useful for applications where a high degree of accuracy is required, such as the production of micro-electronic devices or optical components.
+This is advantageous for applications where accuracy at small scales is required, such as the production of micro-electronic devices or optical components.

 Overall, point source filaments are a useful tool for vacuum deposition processes that require a high degree of precision and control.
 They are commonly used in the production of a wide range of products, including semiconductors, optical coatings and thin films for scientific research.